scrabbletank/farhome-rules/rulesdoc.md

 *4th Level*
 - **Casting Time:** 7 AP
 - **Range:** 10
-- **Duration:** 1 minute
+- **Duration:** concentration, 10 minutes

 Create a 5x5 cloud of toxic spores.
 Any creature that starts their turn there or enters the cloud for the first time must make a Stamina save or be paralyzed until the end of their next turn.
-On crit the target is paralized for the next minute.

 Add a proficiency die for every level above the 4th.